 Generally the following can be taken into an exam:

-- leave phones outside the exam room (you can be penalised if you’re found to have a phone with you during an exam)
+leave phones and any kind of watch outside the exam room (you can be penalised if you’re found to have these items with you during an exam)

 During the exam